CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    > Close the tab when you see the successful login message and proceed with the next command.

-11. Run the following commands to get the list of subscriptions and to set your subscription:
+11. Run the following commands to get the list of subscriptions and to set your subscription.

     * Replace ${SUBSCRIPTION} with the SubscriptionID: **<inject key="Subscription Id" enableCopy="true"/>**